AWM-PGH-Digital-Collections/Digital-Collections-Strategy/01_Introduction.md

 What does it mean to be a museum in the digital age?
 How can digital and emerging media help a cultural institution successfully meet its mission?
 Where does a museum begin on its path toward becoming truly optimized for the evolving digital landscape, and why is it important that museums do so?

 The Andy Warhol Museum, like many of our sister institutions, is confronting questions like these with the museum's first formal digital strategy.
 This document is intended to be a roadmap as the museum works to infuse digital activities into its fabric.
-From in-gallery interactive projects to the digital literacy of Warhol staff (and all points in between), a structured strategy helps the museum stay focussed on priorities and goals, and it serves as a repository for progress along our journey.
+From in-gallery interactive projects to the digital literacy of Warhol staff (and all points in between), a structured strategy helps the museum stay focused on priorities and goals, and it serves as a repository for progress along our journey.

 ### A Real-Time Document